 Pros: The Ford Fiesta is small, fun, and full of fuel economy.
 It drives very quietly and is very stable on the road.
 The Fiesta also has MyKey functionality, meaning the car can be set to limit the drivers’ speed and radio volume and to remind you to wear a seatbelt.
 This car is also full of safety features, from traction control to dual-front airbags.

-Cons: There have been many rumors that the Ford Fiesta will be discontinued in 2020 – so you better hurry if you want this carnival car.
-Many drivers also find the boot space to be too small in later Fiesta models.
+Cons: The boot space is too small in later Fiesta models.
 Any passengers you drive with will also have to hug their knees, but the driver’s seat is pretty comfortable.
 The base model of the Ford Fiesta lacks a little ‘punch’ on the pedal, but that shouldn’t scare you away if you aren’t a race car driver.

 Price Range: $